AionSystem/AIONSYSTEM/README.md

 ---

-## The Instrument — FSVE
+## One of the Instruments — FSVE

-**FSVE — Framework for Structured Validity Evaluation** is the scoring engine behind the audits above.
-It doesn't tell you a document is "fine" in the abstract — it gives you a score, on defined dimensions, with a stated validity threshold, so you know exactly where confidence is justified and where it isn't.
+**FSVE — Framework for Structured Validity Evaluation** is one of the instruments in the stack — built for a specific, narrow purpose: scoring how much confidence a document or claim can actually bear, on defined dimensions, against a stated validity threshold.
+It's not the whole method; it's the piece that turns "this looks fine" into a number you can argue with.

 - **State:** M-STRONG convergence · 75+ validated FCL entries · 0.813 expected validity baseline
 - Documented, falsifiable, and open for inspection — not a consultant's opinion dressed up as a metric